catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 ## Expanding your Minions!

-More minion worker nodes can be created by specifying a start and stop for a range:
+More minion worker nodes can be created by specifying a start and stop range - eg:

 ```
 $ make build_minions START=4 FINISH=5 KEY_PAIR=<your-key-pair>
 ```

-Test that they have joined the cluster (after an appropriate wait for the cloud-init build to complete):
+This will give you two new nodes.
+Test that they have joined the cluster (after an appropriate wait for the cloud-init build and reboot to complete):

 ```
 $ kubectl get nodes